Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 The Business App:

-• Isolated usage
+• Isolated usage.

-• Low limits
+• Low limits.

-• Manual sending
+• Manual sending.

 The API:

-• Portfolio based
+• Portfolio based.

-• Scalable
+• Scalable.

-• Designed for teams
+• Designed for teams.

-For multi-number setups, the API is required.
+For multi-number setups, the API is required to handle WhatsApp Business Manager limits.

 How WUSeller Helps Manage Portfolio Risk